reinhart1010/nix/docs/en/linux/dpkg.md

 # dpkg

 Debian package manager.
-Some subcommands such as `dpkg deb` have their own usage documentation.
+Some subcommands such as `deb` have their own usage documentation.
 For equivalent commands in other package managers, see <https://wiki.archlinux.org/title/Pacman/Rosetta>.
 More information: <https://manned.org/dpkg>.